Seltzr/Seltzr/docs-src/docfx_project/articles/request_flow/index.md

 Once the request has been matched with a route, the request body is parsed.
 If the route has any <xref:Seltzr.Parsers.IBodyParser`1> registered, then there *must* be a body to parse.
 If there is no request body, then a <xref:Seltzr.Exceptions.ParsingFailedException> will be thrown.
 If there are no body parsers registered, then this step is skipped and any request body will be ignored.

 ### Example
-The following example sets up the api to parse JSON request bodies either as single objects, `{...}`, or arrays, `[{...}, {...}]`.
+The following example sets up the API to parse JSON request bodies either as single objects, `{...}`, or arrays, `[{...}, {...}]`.
 Using `ParseJson` instead would only accept objects.
 Regardless of which method is used, the <xref:Seltzr.Context.ApiContext`2> will always contain an array of <xref:Seltzr.Parsers.ParseResult`1> objects.
 ```csharp
 app.UseSeltzr<MyModel>("v1", api => {
     api.ParseJsonArrays();